 Testing & Certification

-If your facility is outside of these states, certification and testing services are still available during the installation process.
-Contact one of our project managers for more information on how to build a safe laboratory:
+If your facility is outside of these states, certification and testing services are still available during the installation process only.
+Contact one of our project managers for more information on how to build a safe laboratory.

 We recommend all new hood installations be tested on-site as mandated by the ANSI/AIHA/ASSE Z9.5-2012 Standard for laboratory ventilation.
 In addition to new types of fume hoods, we also recommend hoods which have never been performance tested undergo benchmarking to ensure optimal performance.